shoelace-style/shoelace/CONTRIBUTING.md

 There are some exceptions to this (e.g. when it significantly improves developer experience), but a good rule of thumbs is "will this need to change based on screen size?"
 If so, you probably want to use a CSS variable.

+### When to use a CSS custom property vs. a CSS part

+There are two ways to enable customizations for components.
+One way is with CSS custom properties ("CSS variables"), the other is with CSS parts ("parts").

+CSS variables are scoped to the host element and can be reused throughout the component.
+A good example of a CSS variable would be `--border-width`, which might get reused throughout a component to ensure borders share the same width for all internal elements.

+Parts let you target a specific element inside the component's shadow DOM but, by design, you can't target a part's children or siblings.
+You can _only_ customize the part itself.
+Use a part when you need to allow a single element inside the component to accept styles.

+This convention can be relaxed when the developer experience is greatly improved by not following these suggestions.

 ### Boolean Props

 Boolean props should _always_ default to `false`, otherwise there's no way for the user to unset it without JavaScript.
 To keep the API as friendly and consistent as possible, use a name like `noHeader` with a default value of `false` instead of `header` with a default value of `true`.